A4-Tacks/mindustry_logic_bang_lang/examples/learn-en_US.md

 But a new syntax has also been added, where content from the beginning of `#*` until `*#` will be ignored and can be used across multiple lines without the need to add comment characters to each line

-Of course, for the sake of habit or style, `* ` is often added to the beginning of the line
+Of course, for the sake of habit or style, `* ` is often added to the beginning of line

 ```
 # This is a inline comment